filadog/TinyClicker/README.md

 - In case the VIP package is present, it is recommended to swith the regular video offers gift (FREE gift that appears every 4-5 minutes) to only offer you bux, TinyClicker will collect them.

 - When the setup is done, LDPlayer is launched first, then TinyClicker.
-To start the clicker press the Start button, TinyClicker will find the game if it's on the screen and will start its job.
+To start the clicker press the Start button, TinyClicker will find the game if it's on the screen and will do its job.

-Disclaimer: The program is in the phase of active development and bugs may occur.
-Use at your own risk.

 ## For the iOS players